Rupa0807/Microservices/README.md

 Microservices architecture has become a popular style for building modern applications.
 By decomposing a large system into smaller, loosely coupled services, teams can build and deploy independently, making systems more scalable, maintainable, and easier to evolve.
 My goal is to get a deeper understanding of this architecture style by learning through theory and practice over the next 30 days.

-Day 1 - Microservices Vs Monolithic </br>
+Day 01 - Microservices Vs Monolithic </br>
-Day 2 - Spring Boot Setup </br>
+Day 02 - Spring Boot Setup </br>
-Day 3 - Spring DI </br>
+Day 03 - Spring DI </br>
-Day 4 - Restful Web services with SpringBoot</br>
+Day 04 - Restful Web services with SpringBoot</br>
-Day 5 - Restful CRUD with Spring Data JPA</br>
+Day 05 - Restful CRUD with Spring Data JPA</br>
-Day 6 - SpringBoot Configurations </br>
+Day 06 - SpringBoot Configurations </br>
-Day 7 - DTO pattern in Java SpringBoot Microservices</br>
+Day 07 - DTO pattern in Java SpringBoot Microservices</br>
-Day 8 - Consume REST API with Rest Template</br>
+Day 08 - Consume REST API with Rest Template</br>
-Day 9 - Consume REST API with WebClient (Reactive Programming)</br>
+Day 09 - Consume REST API with WebClient (Reactive Programming)</br>
+Day 10 - InterService Communication using Feign Client